sebastianlarisch/spryker-docs/docs/scos/dev/data-import/202005.0/data-import-categories/merchandising-setup/discounts/discounts.md

 ---

 The **Discounts** category contains all data you need to manage product discount information in the online store.
-We have structured this section according to the following .csv files that you will have to use to import the data:
+We have structured this section according to the following CSV files that you will have to use to import the data:

 * [discount.csv](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/merchandising-setup/discounts/file-details-discount.csv.html): allows you to imort general information about the discounts and their attributes.
 * [discount_amount.csv](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/merchandising-setup/discounts/file-details-discount-amount.csv.html):  allows you to imort data used to set the values of the discounts imported with *discount.csv*.
 * [discount_store.csv](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/merchandising-setup/discounts/file-details-discount-store.csv.html): allows you to link the discounts with the stores.
 * [discount_voucher.csv](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/merchandising-setup/discounts/file-details-discount-voucher.csv.html) allows you to import information about vouchers.

-The table below provides details on Product Merchandising data importers, their purpose, .csv files, dependencies, and other details.
-Each data importer contains links to .csv files used to import the corresponding data, including specifications of mandatory and unique fields, dependencies, detailed explanations, recommendations, templates, and content examples.
+The table below provides details on Product Merchandising data importers, their purpose, CSV files, dependencies, and other details.
+Each data importer contains links to CSV files used to import the corresponding data, including specifications of mandatory and unique fields, dependencies, detailed explanations, recommendations, templates, and content examples.

 | Data Importer | Purpose | Console Command| File(s) | Dependencies |
 | --- | --- | --- | --- |--- |